🔒 Camino Price Lock 🔒2024 Camino tours at 2023 prices until AugustView trips

 This is the land of truffles, foie gras, magret de canard and rich dark wines.

-This part of the Dordogne is a region largely away from normal tourist haunts, in the Departments of Correze and Lot.
-The scenery is varied, taking in the limestone plateaux or Causses, covered mainly with rough pasture & scrub oak.
-Then later wooded hills, which slope steeply down to the Dordogne at the delightful former river port of Beaulieu.
-The walking route skirts the natural amphitheatre of the Cirque de Montvalent, whose great cliffs overhang the Dordogne between Carennac and Creysse, and visits the historic towns of Creysse and Martel.
-Six villages on this tour are on the unofficial but prestigious list of '147 most beautiful villages in France'.
-Curemonte, stretched out along a ridge; the gentlemen's houses or gentilhommieres of Autoire; Loubressac, on a high spur above the Dordogne valley; Carennac, with its elaborate abbey church; Turenne, encircling a hilltop castle; and the celebrated red sandstone village of Collonges-la-Rouge.
+This is a region of France that is largely away from normal tourist haunts in the Departments of Correze and Lot.
+The scenery is varied, taking in the limestone plateaux or Causses and then later wooded hills, which slope steeply down to the Dordogne at the delightful former river port of Beaulieu.
+9 plus villages on this Dordogne walking holiday are on the unofficial but prestigious list of the '161 most beautiful villages in France' (Les Plus Beaux Villages de France).
+Curemonte, stretched out along a ridge; the gentlemen's houses or gentilhommieres of Autoire; Loubressac, on a high spur above the Dordogne Valley; Carennac, with its elaborate abbey church; Turenne, encircling a hilltop castle; and the celebrated red sandstone village of Collonges-la-Rouge.
+Beaulieu sur Dordogne owes it's name of the Limousin Riviera to it's gentle way of life on the banks of the mythical river" and "Rocamadour, this world heritage site clings to the cliff overlooking the Alzou Canyon".
+"Martel" the historic town of 7 towers.

 Trip Grading